Tag Archives: Matt Damon

 Oppenheimer (2023), Emily Blunt, Universal Pictures

 Of course, a three-hour feature film is too long.
 And even though I may have been a little tired that day, that fact doesn’t negate the need for better pacing and a tighter edit.
 There also wasn’t enough variety for me, visually speaking.
-The black-and-white scenes where Oppenheimer and his associates get interrogated, though those scenes had some engaging peaks, it felt repetitive and tedious in parts.
+The black-and-white scenes where Oppenheimer and his associates get interrogated, though those scenes had some engaging peaks, it felt repetitive and uninteresting in parts.

 I guessed that Nolan’s latest film wouldn’t be as thrilling as Inception (2010), The Dark Knight (2008) or Interstellar (2014).
 After all, the film is limited by the fact that it’s a biography.
 And therefore, it can only focus on events that happened.
 Additionally, it’s a story about one of the darkest events in recent human history, meaning that fun is unlikely to be a word to describe the viewing experience.
 Even so, I thought I’d be engaged at least 90% of the time, as per the usual Nolan film experience.

-A notable highlight of Oppenheimer is how, through stunning visuals, the sometimes jarringly loud sound and Murphy’s faultless portrayal, Nolan gives us glimpses into the inner workings of a genius mind, one haunted by a parasitic idea, dare I say.
+A notable highlight of Oppenheimer is how, through stunning visuals, the sometimes jarringly loud sound and Murphy’s faultless portrayal, Nolan gives us glimpses into the inner workings of a genius mind, one haunted by a ‘parasitic idea’, dare I say.

 I also appreciate that Oppenheimer had me thinking about the reality that humans will likely be responsible for whichever end-of-the-world scenario we find ourselves in.
 Largely thanks to the double-edged sword that is our compulsion to innovate.